Everything you need to know about Dental Bone Grafting

 After The Procedure: Bone grafting is a very popular and safe procedure, with over two million surgeries being reported each year.
 Of course with any surgery, come a few risks.
 Common ones include infection at the source, damage to the surrounding teeth or blood vessels, nerve damage, and sinus problems.
 The post-procedure discomforts include swelling of the gums, brushing on the skin, and minor bleeding.
 Any discomfort after the procedure should only last a few days and can be managed with anti-inflammatory medication, as well as ice therapy.

 Following a successful bone grafting and implant surgery, it is recommended to practice excellent oral hygiene and see your dentist regularly to ensure proper functioning of your implant!
-To learn more about bone grafting or think you are a qualified candidate to have it done, give us a call at Milwaukee Office Phone Number 414-257-1161!
+To learn more about bone grafting or think you are a qualified candidate to have it done, give us a call at Wauwatosa-Milwaukee Office Phone Number 414-257-1161!